 Every year, hundreds of workers are seriously injured or killed while working on road construction crews on interstates, highways, and roads throughout the United States.
 According to the Federal Highway Administration, in 2009, 667 workers were killed while working on road construction crews.
 Many were struck by vehicles traveling through the work zone or were involved in accidents involving heavy equipment in the work zone.
 When road construction is underway at night, construction workers must face the increased risk of being struck by drunk or impaired drivers traveling through the work site.Representing Injured Road Construction Workers

-At Kraft Davies, PLLC, our lawyers understand the risks that road construction workers face every day to build roads and provide for their families.
+At Kraft Davies Olsson PLLC, our lawyers understand the risks that road construction workers face every day to build roads and provide for their families.
 When a serious injury or death occurs, we provide families with tough legal representation and a complete investigation into their injury or death of a family member.
 When we are retained to represent a client in a road construction case, we explore every avenue for recovery against drunk or impaired drivers, contractors that fail to follow established safety regulations, government entities, and any other responsible party.

 The National Institute for Occupational Safety and Health (NIOSH) documents road construction accidents such as the following:

 - 2005: "A 19-year-old construction laborer died when he was struck by a vehicle as he was crossing the road in a street construction work zone."

 - 1992: "[A] 44-year-old male [working] as part of a road crew ... [while] loading a large slab of cement into a dump truck, ... was pinned against the top side of the dump truck box by the end loader bucket [and when released by another worker, fell onto concrete and injured] his head."
 Declared "brain dead" by his physician from that day on, he died 15 months later of pneumonia.